-The system property com.sun.management.jmxremote.registry.ssl=true was new in JDK 6 and aims at resolving security issues with the RMI registry used in relation with JMX.
+The system property com.sun.management.jmxremote.registry.ssl=true aims at resolving security issues with the RMI registry used in relation with JMX.
 This property must be used in conjunction with com.sun.management.jmxremote.ssl.need.client.auth=true in order to fully secure the RMI registry.